 - Tell an adult: If you’re scared of getting into trouble, it could be somebody who you don’t know – like a Ditch the Label mentor or somebody over at Childline.
 It’s important to document it.
 Join the Community to talk to someone.

 Sometimes it happens, but we learn from our mistakes and move on.
-If you need any further advice or support, please do get in touch on the Ditch the Label Community – we’ve got your back.
+If you need any further advice or have questions and need support, please do get in touch on the Ditch the Label Community – we’ve got your back.